w3f/General-Grants-Program/grants/polkadot_stack.md

 # Open Source Polkadot Stack

-> The goal of this page is to provide an overview of the polkadot tech stack.
+> The goal of this page is to provide an overview of the open-source polkadot tech stack.
 At the moment it's far from complete.

 If you want to actively contribute to the polkadot stack and you are looking for funding, please make an application via the [General Grants Program](https://github.com/w3f/Web3-collaboration/blob/master/grants/grants.md)